mixtli/jiraterm/README.md

 This is a simple terminal Jira viewer.
 Configure JQL queries in a config file and you will be able to view issues and easily open them in a browser for editing.

+This is just a quick project to help me learn go.
+Not promising to maintain it.
+It's useful to me but it may not be useful to you.
+I will consider pull requests.

 # Screenshot
 ![Screenshot](jiraterm.png)